Ph4ntomX/Ph4ntomX/README.md

 About Me
 - 👋 Hi, I’m Phantom
-- 👀 I’m interested in C++ and Luau
+- 👀 I’m interested in Dart and Luau
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Dart
-- 📫 How to reach me: DM me on discord hamzahamzahamza#5684
+- 📫 How to reach me: DM me on discord hamzahamzahamza
-- 🏫 I'm studying in Pusat/Kolej Genius@Pintar Negara Malaysia
+- 🏫 I'm studying in Pusat Permata@Pintar Negara UKM, Malaysia

 Languages
 - Lua 🟩🟩🟩🟩